TianleJin/Smart-Document-Digitiser/README.md

 # Smart-Document-Digitiser

-An ocr application which capture key fields from a document.
+An ocr application which captures key fields from a document.

 ## Development server